3and4/Leither/doc/whitepaper-en.md

 The network structure of ledger is predetermined within each election cycle.
 Traffic load in fixed network is negligible.
 Transaction between users is handled by the branch of each user.
 Traffic load of average 30 transactions is small.

-Traffic load of root node need to be examined closely below.
     Root node must broadcast to backup miners and lower level miners.
 The data to backup miner is 10KB/s, so the maximum data rate to 256 miners simultaneously is 2.5MB/s.
 If the bandwidth is insufficient, miners can be further divided into subgroup of 16 miners per level.
 Data rate becomes 160KB/s.
 Number of broadcasts from top to bottom increases from 3 times to 5.

 + **Communication time among miners**
 The process of data involves 3 to 4 levels of nodes.